Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VYyFA7-yRKc,118,132.32.md

 ### Transcript

-> one of those is core content updates um those are updates to actually to the factory like the packager it's a building uh that serves a certain purpose and now it's released and practically done
+> one of those is core content updates um those are updates to actually to the factory like the packager it's a building uh that serves a certain purpose and now it's released and practically done then we also have